psiz-org/psiz/README.md

 * Brett D. Roads
 * Michael C. Mozer
 * See also the list of contributors who participated in this project.

-## What's in a name?
-The name PsiZ (pronounced *sigh zeee*) is meant to serve as shorthand for the term *psychological embedding*.
-The greek letter Psi is often used to represent the field of psychology and the matrix variable **Z** is often used in machine learning to denote a latent feature space.

 ## Licence
 This project is licensed under the Apache Licence 2.0 - see the LICENSE.txt file for details.